General Payroll Information

 - All student employees are required to keep accurate records of their time worked and are prohibited from falsifying their time report or completing a report for another employee.
 Such behavior may be grounds for immediate dismissal.

 - Pay periods are two weeks long and end on specific dates.
-You can view these dates online at www.pointloma.edu/SEinstructions.
+You can view these dates on the Pay Calendar provided in the Appendix section of this manual and by visiting the Supervisor’s online resource at www.pointloma.edu/SEsupervisor under Online Supervisor Manual.

-- Pay periods always end on a Sunday at midnight; all time cards for that two week period must be submitted to the Business Office no later than the following Monday at noon (the sooner the better).
+- Pay periods always end on a Sunday at midnight.
+All of the time cards you receive for that two week period must be approved and submitted to the Payroll Office by the following Tuesday at noon at the latest.
 Late time cards will result in late paychecks, no exceptions.

-- Some pay periods will vary depending on school holidays.
+- Pay periods may vary depending on school holidays.
 Check with Payroll to verify these dates.

 Web Time Cards